veraberger/veraberger.github.io/_pages/resources.md

 **I’m on the fence.
 How do I know if I should apply?**
 - If you are interested, eligible, and have time to complete the application, do consider applying.
-There is an opportunity cost—these applications are time-intensive and you may want more time to work, research, apply to jobs, enjoy your final year of undergrad etc.
+- There is an opportunity cost: these applications are time-intensive and you may want more time to work, research, apply to jobs, enjoy your final year of undergrad etc.
-However, this is a question often asked by people who are underrepresented in science.
+- This is a question often asked by people who are underrepresented in science.
 I almost did not apply because I thought I had no chance, and changed my mind after one person encouraged me.
-If you need that encouragement, here it is.
+  *If you need that encouragement, here it is.*

 **Do I need to reach out to potential supervisors before applying?**
 - Yes, if you’re applying for a research-based MPhil (check the Churchill scholarship website for requirements)